bhowiebkr/open-joystick/README.md

 # Open Joystick

 This is a 3d printed open source joystick in the works.

+## Mechanical features
-It features dual cams per axis.
-A twist axis that is also dual cam actuated.
-Force feedback using electromagnetic induction.
+-  dual cams per axis.
+- A twist axis that is also dual cam actuated.
+- Force feedback using electromagnetic induction.

 ![CAD](publish/joystick_gimbal_v1.01.png)